The Employment Law Review: Cambodia

 - one official shop steward and one assistant, if the enterprise employs between eight and 50 employees;

 - two official shop stewards and two assistants, if the enterprise employs between 51 and 100 employees; or

 - in addition to the above, one extra official shop steward and one extra assistant for each group of 100 employees.64

 With respect to election procedures, the company must organise the election (and absorb the entire cost of the process) in accordance with the following requirements:

 - for the first term, hold discussions with an employee that represents all employees to determine the election date and procedures;

-- publish the election date 15 days prior to that date, and publish the election procedures and the list of candidates at least three days prior to the election date.
+- publish the election date 15 days in advance, and publish the election procedures and the list of candidates at least three days prior to the election date.
 This all needs to be done in the enterprise's premises in a place that is accessible and visible to all employees;

 - allow eligible employees to register as election candidates and register to vote;